derdrache/DragAndDrop3D/README.md

 ## 🌟 Highlights

-- easy to use
+- 👍 easy to use - only add two nodes to start
-- light weight
+- 🛠️ clean code

 ## 🚀 Usage
 <img src="addons/DragAndDrop3D/dragIcon.png" width="16"/> DragAndDrop3D - Add it to your scene to activate the Drag and Drop System